wexlergroup/FreeBird.jl/docs/src/MLIPs.md

 ```julia
 mlp = chgnet_model(model_name="r2scan", use_device="cuda")
 ```
 Here, we use the pre-trained `r2scan` model and enable CUDA.
+See [CHGNet documentation](https://chgnet.lbl.gov/) for more details on usage.

 ## Add other MLIPs